Pasadena Media Foundation

 Pasadena News Feed

-Pasadena Media Foundation is the publisher of Local News Pasadena, a community-focused newsletter and Web site exclusively covering the greater Pasadena-area.
+Pasadena Media Foundation is the publisher of Local News Pasadena, a community-focused newsletter and Web site exclusively covering the Greater Pasadena area.

 These efforts slowed the elimination of local news coverage, but the economic impact of the COVID-19 pandemic hit Pasadena’s news outlets hard.
 Some historically strong periodicals became so-called “ghost newspapers,” eliminating Pasadena-based reporters and publishing only a handful of local articles per edition.

 In response, Pasadena Media Foundation created the online edition of Local News Pasadena to supplement coverage of local news.
+Combined with a weekly email newsletter and numerous social media accounts, Local News Pasadena delivers hundreds of original, provocative local stories in the making every year.

 "Grant money from the Pasadena Media Foundation greatly benefited Pasadena Now at a moment when our financial survival was difficult and the grant will therefore bear fruit for many years.